RISD-Code-Lab/spring2020/session-02/README.md

     - *With a special bonus appearance from:*
         - `open` – a macOS utility program that lets you open files, addresses, and locations in their default programs.
         -  `clear` – free up your visual real estate.
+    - For those who want another look at the terminal, [this video](https://www.youtube.com/watch?v=V4ShSik25Wo) has more information.
 - **Vignette #2: The Lifecycle of a Software Process**.
 There are two kinds of processes, programs that run for a finite amount of time and then exit, and programs intended to be run forever.
 For the first kind, we can just fire and forget – they'll clean up after themselves.
 The second kind needs management.
 In this short story, we'll discuss how to manage long running processes like web servers, web crawlers, and other infinite loops:
     - `ps` – which shows you all the processes your user is currently running.
         - Let's also talk about `ps gv` which shows you a bit more detail, including memory utilization.